COVID-19 Data Collection in 2020-21:

-Thank you for your continued interest in determining the levels of thriving within your student population.
-Because we believe that monitoring your students’ thriving may be even more important during a period of disruption and turbulence, our plan is to keep registration open and allow institutions to register as they see fit.
-We cannot at this time quantify the effect of COVID-19-related disruptions on survey results, but we plan to conduct a preliminary analysis by early June.
+Thank you for your interest in determining the levels of thriving within your student population.
+Because we believe that monitoring your students’ thriving may be even more important during a period of disruption and turbulence, we have added COVID-related items to this year's survey instruments.
 We recognize that campus disruptions could affect your response rates, but also how students perceive the campus community and their relationships with faculty.
+We are creating predictive models that allow us to determine the role that three aspects of COVID play in student thriving this year::

 Dr. Laurie Schreiner